RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 __NOTE:__ Where the SIO Module or the UART Module is being used, on startup the shell will wait for a `:` to establish which serial port is being used and will continue to interact on this port until CP/M is loaded.

 CP/M can be started by command __`cpm file.a [file.b] [file.c] [file.d]`__.
 At least one valid file name must be provided.
 Up to 4 CP/M drive files can be concurrently mounted.
-Each CP/M drive file must be contiguous, but can be located anywhere on the FATFS drive (any LBA).
+Each CP/M drive file must be contiguous, but can be located anywhere on the FATFS drive (any LBA), in any directory provided the fully qualified path is used.

 The shell provides some other basic functions, such as __`frag`__, __`hload`__, __`ls`__, __`cd`__, and __`pwd`__ file functions, and __`mount`__, __`ds`__, and __`dd`__ disk functions.
 And __`md`__ to show the contents of the ROM and RAM. __`frag`__ can be used to confirm whether a CP/M drive file (or any other FAT32 file) is contiguous or fragmented. __`hload`__ can be used to upload and directly run a CP/M application, rather than from a drive. __`exit`__ can be used to restart the RC2014 if desired.